wahrwolf/ba-thesis/chapters/33-trainings-results.md

 From the ranking \TODO{include table} the best model were choosen for each corpus.

 ## Scoring and Comparison
-The figure \TODO{side constraint comparison} shows the performance of the best model for the domain test sets calculated with bleu.
+The figure \TODO{side constraint comparison} shows the performance of the best model for the domain test sets calculated with ROUGEL.
 As expected the related language pair had archived better scores overall domains.

 \TODO{write something about the different domains}